MaciejGulaj99/Excel_DecisionTool_Managerzone/README.md

 4. Which position is optimal for a player?
 5. How is the team doing compared to league rivals?

+## Tools

+This is my first project so i decided to use quite easy and accesible tool.
+All of work was made in Microsft Excel with Power Query and Power Pivot with element of DAX expressions.

 ### First Module: Dashboard